Beat the Big Switch Off - helping to get your customers ready

 IP Voice testing

-The transformation of the UK’s telephone service from analogue to digital voice is well underway with its target completion still set to be achieved by the end of 2025.
+The transformation of the UK’s telephone service from analogue to digital voice is well underway with its target completion still set to be achieved by January 2027.
 The Openreach initial trials of the digital access network in Salisbury and Mildenhall are underway (Jan 2020 – Dec 2022) to pave the way for the ‘learning process’ ready for the full transformation to come.

 So whilst testing of alarm signalling equipment on these emerging digital services is important, it is vital that installers/maintainers of security systems assess their signalling systems ‘estate’ with respect to any risks that the change to digital voice may identify.